 Have an Exit Strategy — The further out you go, the more important it is to have an exit strategy and route.
 Before you head into the wilderness, locate and familiarize yourself with the nearby towns.
 This could be as simple as knowing whether or not there is a nearby gas station.
 Before driving out of service, make sure that someone knows where you are headed and a rough itinerary.
 Finally, it may be worth it to consider investing in a satellite communication device, such as a Garmin InReach or a Spot Device.
 These devices are for serious emergencies only, but they could get an alert out to a search and rescue team when a cell phone cannot.
 Sometimes the peace of mind is worth the price, especially for the folks at home who love you and want you to return!

-Do!
-Not!
-Roam!
-It’s better to stay put if you are anything less than certain about an exit route when lost.
+It’s better to stay put, when lost, if you are anything less than certain about an exit route.
 The only time you should leave your last known location is if you’re absolutely confident that you will be making progress towards a known destination.
-If it is night time or you’re injured or exhausted, you should stay where you are regardless of your certainty in direction.
-Some sources suggest you head downhill if you’re confident that rescuers won’t be able to find you in your current location.
-Heading downhill can usually lead to a road or some sort of civilization if you walk far enough, though this is typically a last resort.
+If it is night time or you’re injured or exhausted, you should stay put, regardless of your confidence.